mia-platform/documentation/docs/console/design-your-projects/custom-resources.md

 It is possible to add the Custom Resource inside the Company Marketplace using [miactl](/marketplace/add_to_marketplace/manage_marketplace_items.md).

-An example of Custom Resource, for example for the `Traefik IngressRoute`, can be visible here:
+For example, Custom Resources can be used to configure the `Traefik IngressRoute`.
+In order to add the Custom Resource Marketplace item that allows you to create a `Traefik IngressRoute` you can use the Mia-Platform Marketplace manifest below:

 ```yaml
 name: 'Traefik IngressRoute'